 At the same time, we order a survey of the property.
 This is a drawing of the house and the property lines, which will indicate any encroachments upon the property (i.e., a neighbor's fence built over a property line).
+The cost of the survey is based upon the size of the property, and usually ranges between $795.00 and $895.00.
 Once searches and survey are received, we forward a closing package to your lender for review and schedule closing with the seller.

 As closing approaches, single family home purchasers will be required to purchaser homeowner's insurance in accordance with the lender's instructions.
 The policy must be paid in advance for one year, and you should fax a copy of the declaration page and paid receipt to our office seven days prior to closing.
 If you are purchasing a condominium, the structure will be insured by the condo's master policy.
 You should, however, purchase an HO-6 or condo policy to insure the interior walls, cabinets and fixtures, as well as your personal property.